LiUSemWeb/LLMs4OntologyDev-ESWC2024/Prompts/README.md

 6- forgetting Cl_ prefix

 7- forgetting to add prefixes or not adding (if any exist) Equivalent To, General class axioms, Disjoint with and Disjoint Union of, form the previous turtle code.

+### Stage 4:
+#### Helper
+The way to approach this is you first read classes and hierarchies in the provided rdf represented with turtle syntax with other properties like equivalentClass or disjointWith.
+Classes are the keywords/classes that are going to be nodes types in the knowledge graph ontology. your output must be turtle and do not rewrite everything only append: meaning the output should be concatinated with the provided rdf to become an complete error free turtle code.
+Hierarchies are subClassOf in turtle.
+Second step, after reading the rdf, is to find object properties. you should use this template: property_name rdf:type owl:Property.
+Object properties are defined between two classes in the ontology, meaning that domain and range must be classes not strings, integers or dates. based on the story, restrictions and competency questions try to find as much relation as possible to connect them together. in this stage do not find any data properties since they do not belong to this stage.
+For modeling object properties, if it is necessary, use these relations characteristics like: Functional, Inverse functional, Transitive, Symmetric, Asymmetric, Reflexive, Irreflexive, Inverse Of (reverse of another relation).
+Also you are flexible in domain and range so you can use Cl_class1 or Cl_class2 in domain and range or disjoint with, inverse of between relations.
+Feel free to create more classes and pivot classes (reification) here, but not data properties.

+<code style="color :blue">{definisions}</code>

+<code style="color : blue">{prefixes}</code>

+### Story
+Ontology story comes from users' input + <span style="color:blue">**First LLM output (from stage 1)** </span> +  <span style="color:blue">** RDF code from stage 3**</span>

+### Footer
+Remeber, do not rewrite the rdf again, just append to the given rdf in turtle.

+Besides here are some possible mistakes that you might do:

+common mistakes in the object properties extraction, avoid these:

+1- returning empty answer or very short

+2- providing comments or explanations

+3- writing prefixes again at the begining of your response

+4- using different prefixes

+5- not using owl:Property and instead writing owl:ObjectProperty